joao-osilva/joao-osilva.github.io/_posts/2017-11-4-RabbitMQ-cluster-with-Docker-and-Docker-Compose.md

 <img src="/assets/img/haproxy-stats-2.png">
 </div>

-We can also access RabbitMQ's management console at `http://localhost:15672/` using the credential(`admin:Admin@123`) defined at the `docker-compose.yml` file.
+We can also access RabbitMQ's management console at `http://localhost:15672/` using the credential(`admin:Admin@123`) defined at the `docker-compose.yml` file
 <div class="screenshot-img">
 <img src="/assets/img/rabbitmq-console-1.png">
 </div>

+And you will also see our 3 nodes up and running
 <div class="screenshot-img">
 <img src="/assets/img/rabbitmq-console-2.png">
 </div>
 <div class="screenshot-img">
 <img src="/assets/img/rabbitmq-console-3.png">
 </div>

+You can find the files for this post at my [GitHub](https://github.com/joao-osilva/rabbitmq-cluster-docker-compose).

+That's all folks!